-The DFW contractor market is large, competitive, and unfortunately full of unlicensed operators, door-knockers, and low-bid traps that result in failed fences, leaking decks, and permit problems.
-North Texas homeowners spend billions on outdoor living and home improvement every year, and a meaningful percentage of that goes to contractors who aren't licensed, don't pull permits, and disappear when problems arise.
+The DFW contractor market is large, competitive, and unfortunately full of uninsured operators, door-knockers, and low-bid traps that result in failed fences, leaking decks, and permit problems.
+North Texas homeowners spend billions on outdoor living and home improvement every year, and a meaningful percentage of that goes to contractors who carry no liability insurance, don't pull permits, and disappear when problems arise.
 Here are the seven questions that will tell you — before you sign anything — whether the contractor in front of you is worth hiring.

 7 Questions That Separate Good DFW Contractors from the Rest